ibm-cloud-docs/text-to-speech/developer-overview.md

 # Overview for developers
 {: #overview}

 You can access the speech synthesis capabilities of the {{site.data.keyword.texttospeechshort}} service via an HTTP Representational State Transfer (REST) API or a WebSocket interface.
-Several Software Development Kits (SDKs) are also available to simplify application development in various languages and environments.
+Several Software Development Kits (SDKs) are also available to simplify application development in various programming languages.
 The following sections provide an overview of application development with the service.
 {: shortdesc}

 ## HTTP interface